deforation/sec_seccomp_framwork/README.md

 {field} redirect({permissions}):	{value_check}, {value_check}, ...
 ```

+Note: The normal behaviour of seccomp is to check a system call
+before it is executed.
+Unfortunately, many system calls become
+interesting after they have been executed.
+To be able to inspect the data after the execution,
+the :after flag can be added to the system calls section name.
+With the flag, the rules will be applied once the call is finished.
+ - It is possible to define the normal section and the after version
+ - Within the c-configuration file, an equivalent function block has to be defined by adding :after to the system call name: SYS_read:after,...
+ - The action skip has no effect when the system call was already executed

 The rule configuration logic allows also to modify and check strings and paths using.
 The prefix dir_ is necessary if the auto resolve of the path within the system call argument should automatically be resolved.
 Note that the value it should be checked against is also automatically resolved, which allows to define relative path checks
  - dir_starts_with("path")
  - dir_ends_with("path")